inamkhosa/imsmrf/README.md

 # Build & Install Media Server
 Build Dependencies
-IMS Offline Charging System Depends on following Libraries.
 Make sure that you have built /installed all of the following libraries before building Media Server
 - ibsndfile: Library for Reading and Writing Sound Files
 - libutil: UTIL Library
 - libamps: AMPS (Asynchronous Middleware for Protocol Servers) Library